Australian Church: Foundation

 While Strong was offered ministry positions at various other Presbyterian churches during his time in Scotland, he had become disillusioned with the church.
 In October 1884 he returned to Melbourne and began to minister to an independent congregation of around 800 people at the Temperance Hall on Russell Street.
-During Strong's time overseas, a bill in the Victorian Parliament had unsuccessfully attempted to re-establish the independence of Scots Church from the Presbyterian Church of Victoria; after the bill's failure, a number of former congregants at Scots Church began to instead attend Strong's services at the Temperance Hall.
-In November 1885 the Australian Church was officially founded; Strong was supported by an assistant minister, Francis Anderson, who led the church's evening services at the Melbourne Athenaeum.
-In materials distributed to the public, the church described itself as a "comprehensive Church, whose bond of union is the spiritual and the practical rather than creeds or ecclesiastical forms."
+During Strong's time overseas, a bill in the Victorian Parliament had unsuccessfully attempted to re-establish the independence of Scots Church from the Presbyterian Church of Victoria; after the bill's failure, a number of Strong's former congregants began to instead attend his services at the Temperance Hall.
+In November 1885 the Australian Church was officially founded; Strong was aided by an assistant minister, Francis Anderson, who led the church's evening services at the Melbourne Athenaeum.
+In materials distributed to the public, the church described itself as a "comprehensive Church, whose bond of union is the spiritual and the practical rather than creeds or ecclesiastical forms".

-Strong received financial support from George Higinbotham and from the future prime minister Alfred Deakin to construct a new church building.
+Strong received financial support from George Higinbotham and from the future prime minister Alfred Deakin to construct a church building.
 On 19 March 1887, the ceremony for the laying of the Australian Church's foundation stone was held with 2500 people in attendance.
 The new church, which could seat 1500 people, cost £21,000 to build and featured what was the largest organ in Australasia at the time.